Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 • Landlords in Florida have the right to:

-• Evict a tenant who fails to abide by the terms of the lease agreement, such as pay rent.
+• Evict a tenant who fails to abide by the terms of the lease agreement, such as paying rent.

-• Collect a security deposit from a tenant and make allowable deductions.
+• Collect a deposit from a resident and make allowable deductions.

 • Raise rent.